The Future of Liberty

 Mitch Daniels (00:50:15):

-Or longer, but when the parties broke down for a period, if you wanted to run for president, the first thing you had to do was you had to go to an explicit number of dinner parties in Washington to convince journalists that you were worth mentioning.
-And they played it, and they liked that, obviously.
-But in those days, the press, the media has always been biased.
-But even the most biased reporter claimed he wasn't, or she wasn't that tried.
+When the parties broke down for a period, if you wanted to run for president, the first thing you had to do was you had to go to an explicit number of dinner parties in Washington to convince journalists that you were worth mentioning.
+They played into it, and they liked that, obviously.
+In those days, the press and the media were always biased.
+Even the most biased reporter claimed he wasn’t, or she wasn’t.

 Mitch Daniels (00:50:48):